linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 This same methodology also applies to oil and gas producers hedging their crude oil production with NYMEX or Brent Crude oil futures.
 Likewise, a similar but opposite methodology would apply to a natural gas end-user (consumer) who needs to hedge their exposure to potentially higher (rather than lower in the case of the producer) natural gas prices but rather than selling natural gas futures, as was the case with the producer, the consumer would buy a natural gas futures contract.

-Similarly, an end-user who needs to hedge their exposure to gasoline can hedge buy buying gasoline (RBOB) or diesel fuel could do so by purchasing a gasoline or diesel fuel futures contract.
+Similarly, an end-user who needs to hedge their exposure to gasoline can hedge by buying gasoline (RBOB) or diesel fuel futures contracts.

 While there are a quite a few details that need to be considered before a company buys or sells futures contracts to hedge energy commodity price risk, the methodology is pretty straightforward: If you need to hedge your exposure against potentially higher energy prices you can do so by buying an energy futures contract, if you need to hedge your exposure to declining energy prices you can do so by selling an futures contract.

-# 13.5.2 Index Futures
+## 13.5.2 Index Futures

-# Case-Shiller index futures.
+### Case-Shiller Index Futures

 The Standard & Poor's CoreLogic Case-Shiller Home Price Indices are repeat-sales house price indices for the United States.
 There are multiple Case-Shiller home price indices: A national home price index, a 20-city composite index, a 10-city composite index, and twenty individual metro area indices.
 These indices are calculated and kept monthly by Standard & Poor's, with data points calculated for the time period of January 1987 through the present.
 The indices kept by Standard & Poor are normalized to have a value of 100 in January 2000.
 These Indices are based on original work by economists Karl Case and Robert Shiller, in which their team calculated the home price index back to 1890.
 That index is normalized as such that 1890 has a value of 100.
 The Case-Shiller Index being kept on Shiller's website is updated quarterly.
 Due to the different set reference points, and perhaps calculation differences, the index numbers provided in each data set can be very different.
 For example, in 4th quarter 2013, the Standard and Poor 20 city index point was in the 160's, while the index point for 4th quarter on the Shiller data was in the 130's.
 Shiller claims in his book Irrational Exuberance that such a long series of home prices does not appear to have been published for any country.

-# MSAs
+### MSAs

 Investopedia: